 Getting a rider into a break, the wisdom goes, means that your team doesn’t have to chase.
 So when Z rider Ronan Pensec slipped into the first break of the 1990 Tour, along with Claudio Chiappucci, Frans Maassen and Steve Bauer, Pensec’s leader Greg LeMond could sit back and let his rivals work out how to reduce their eventual 10-minute deficit.
 Pensec, after all, had the best climbing pedigree of the four, and if that deficit wasn’t reduced, he would win.

-It took two Alpine stages and an uphill TT to work out that Chiappucci was actually the strongest of the four.
+It took two Alpine stages and an uphill time trial to work out that Chiappucci was actually the strongest of the four.
 When Pensec cracked in the TT and conceded 3:50, it left Chiappucci in yellow, with LeMond in fourth, 7:27 in arrears, and the Alps wasted.

 Climbs: Col du Pourtalet, Col d’Aubisque, Col du Tourmalet, Col d’Aspin, Val Louron